 Do I need to buy supplies? — It is not necessary to buy any breastfeeding supplies before delivery.
-Some women choose to purchase a breast pump, although this is not usually needed until the woman returns to work.
+We suggest waiting until after the baby is born to purchase a breast pump, so that the choice can be based on individual needs.
+Pumps and pumping are not usually needed until the woman returns to work.
 If a pump is needed sooner (eg, to pump milk for a premature infant), a hospital lactation consultant or nurse can often help to coordinate this.
-If a lactation consultant or breastfeeding counselor is not available in the hospital, one can often be located by phone or e-mail.
+If a lactation consultant or breastfeeding counselor is not available in the hospital, one can often be located by phone or email.
 (See 'Where to get more information' below and "Patient education: Pumping breast milk (Beyond the Basics)".)

 WHEN TO START NURSING

-Breastfeeding should begin within the first few hours of delivery, if possible, by allowing the baby to rest or nurse, skin-to-skin, on the mother's chest.
+Breastfeeding should begin within the first few hours of delivery by allowing the baby to rest or nurse, skin-to-skin, on the mother's chest.
 During this time, most infants are alert and interested in nursing.
 However, there is no evidence that it will be more difficult or impossible to breastfeed if the infant cannot nurse within this time period.